How to Buy a Second Home

 - You can deduct property taxes on your second home, whether you rent it out or not.

-- Your home is considered a rental property if you rent it more than 14 days a year.
+- Your home is considered a rental property for tax purposes if you rent it more than 14 days a year.
 Essentially, you will:

 - Report rental income